 I originally wrote this page in 2018 but updated it in 2023 with more recent settlements and verdicts and new information on epidural steroid injections.
 I continue to learn from handling these cases and I share what I know with you.

-Treatment Options for Herniated Disc Injuries
+What Are the Treatment Options for a Herniated Disc?

 Having a herniated disc is like saying you are an actor.
 You might be Tom Hanks bringing in $20 million a film.
 Or you could be the understudy at a local dinner theater.
 About 20% of us have a herniated disc.
 Many of us do not even know we have a herniation because we cannot feel it.
-Some of us have very slight herniations that causes great pain every day.
+Some of us have very slight herniations that cause great pain every day.

 So there is a food chain of increasingly intensive treatment when dealing with a herniated disc that goes something like this:

 (1) Conservative Treatment.
 The first level of treatment typically involves a course of anti-inflammatory drugs combined with physical therapy.